-As this standard is still essential, we want to provide you with more information in this blog together with tips on how an integration platform can help to ease the pain of dealing with EDIFACT.
-This post is focusing on the following topics:
+As this standard is still essential, we want to provide you with more information in this blog, together with tips on how an integration platform can help to ease the pain of dealing with EDIFACT.
+Hence, this post covers the following topics:

 - What is EDIFACT?